ryanjeffares/grace/README.md

 * Experiment with string interning
 * Investigate wide chars over regular chars
 * Classes
-  * Classes with extension methods and member access is in, but we need to track cyclic references
+  * Finish cyclic reference tracker
+  * Think about how KeyValuePairs and Iterators relate to the cycles
+* Make KeyValuePairs a usable object
+* Fix object's `ToString()` methods recursing and crashing if they have a cycle
 * Lambdas
 * Global const fields
-* Extension methods
-* Standard library
+* Expand standard library
 * Default function parameter values
 * Install process
 * Tests